The Clear Edge

 The Executive Summary

-• What you’ll learn: The 4-Week Price Increase Protocol (Week 1 Announcement, Weeks 2–3 Transition, Week 4 Lock), the 60-Day Notice Window, the Prepay Option, the Replacement Math, and why “Big Jump,” “Gradual Ghost,” and “Apology Increase” strategies fail.
+• What you’ll learn: The 4-Week Price Increase Protocol, the 60-Day Notice Window, the Prepay Option, and the Replacement Math that replace “Big Jump,” “Gradual Ghost,” and “Apology Increase.”

-• Time to implement: Spend 3–4 hours drafting precise communications, give 60 days’ notice, run the full 4-week protocol, and reach new pricing across your base within 30–60 days, with replacement of churned clients typically inside 18 days.
+• Time to implement: Spend 3–4 hours on precise communication, give 60 days’ notice, run the 4-week protocol, and reach new pricing across your base in 30–60 days.

 Written by Nour Boustani for $50K–$120K/month founders and operators who want to capture $18K–$36K in monthly underpriced revenue without chaotic churn, apologetic emails, or random price tests.